Close

 What is a colostomy?

-A colostomy is a surgical procedure that involves creating an opening in the abdominal wall through which a portion of the large bowel (colon) is brought to the surface, resulting in a stoma.
 This stoma allows waste material, such as stool and gas from the digestive system to exit the body, bypassing the normal route through the rectum and anus.
 Colostomies are typically performed for medical reasons when the normal route of waste elimination is compromised or temporarily unavailable.

 Read more to find out why a colostomies are formed and how it can affect you or a loved one.